97-year-old motorcycle racing legend reunites with his bike for the last time

 Tuman earned the biggest win of his career and took first place at the Springfield Miler in 1953, becoming the new national champion.

-“I think it’s going to take some time to sink in,” says Sheffington.
+“I think it’s going to take some time to sink in,” says Skeffington.
 “Just like it would be for any great event for any of us.”

 And no matter how much time passes, or where it goes next, number 51 will always be Bill Tuman’s bike.

-“His name is the serial number,” Sheffington comments about Tuman's name etched into the engine.
+“His name is the serial number,” Skeffington comments about Tuman's name etched into the engine.
 “It’s the only bike in the world that I know of.”

 The bike will be shipped back to Australia later this week where it will be stored forever.